yankai364/Pirate-Dash-360-Tutorial/readme.md

 > Note: At any time that you are stuck on these challenges, you can refer to our [**Pirate Dash 360**](https://github.com/yankai364/Pirate-Dash-360) repository.

-### a.
+### 6.1.
 Challenge 1: Creating Multiple Levels
 To introduce a 360 degree experience in the game, one could opt to create multiple levels, surrounding the player in question.
 An illustration can be seen below:

 <p align="center"><img src="img/360.gif" width="30%" hspace="50"/><img src="img/levels.png" width="30%" hspace="50"/></p>

 In order to facilitate multiple levels, you can use a JSON file to pre-customize the setups of the different levels.
+Refer to section **4.1.
+Positioning Tiles using Grid System** to plan and decide where each level will be located on the grid.

 Additionally, you can add instructions and directional signs to navigate the player from one level to another.

-### b.
+### 6.2.
 Challenge 2: Adding Multiple Worlds

 For **Pirate Dash 360**, we implemented three different themes - Grass World, Snow World, Desert World - to vary the level of difficulty of the game.